- Pepper Spray

 · Washington, DC: All pepper spray items must be registered at the local police station as soon as they are received

 · Wisconsin: Canisters must have a safety feature and cannot exceed 2 ounces or have an OC concentration higher than 10%.
 Sprays must be pepper-only with no tear gas or UV dyes.
-The pepper spray also cannot be disguised as a common item such as a lipstick case or pen.
+The pepper spray also cannot be disguised as a common item such as a or .

 Some states also have laws regarding who can carry pepper spray and thus order it.
 In several states, for example, convicted felons cannot possess pepper spray.
 Others require a concealed weapon license.
 Some cities and municipalities may also have their own regulations, and state laws can change from time to time.
 Whenever you’re in doubt, contact your local law enforcement agency to verify the pepper spray shipping and possession laws in the area.

-Protect yourself from potential assailants, avoid legal troubles and be safer with SABRE.Subscribe to our Safety Newsletter to stay up to date with SABRE news, safety tips and more.
+Protect yourself from potential assailants, avoid legal troubles and be safer with SABRE.to our Safety Newsletter to stay up to date with SABRE news, safety tips and more.